TThere are a couple of things to do to get better functionality out of the Raspberry Pi. The Raspi-config tool is the first place to start.

 Choose Localisation Options (or Internationalisation Options for Raspbian Wheezy) and go through the menu items one by one.

 Change Locale will set up language and regional settings and Change Timezone will set the clock offset (difference) from Coordinated Universal Time (UTC) determined by your country.
 More than one language can be selected, after which the default language will be asked.
-I usually choose
+As a South African, I usually choose